rmsk2/moreorless/readme.md

 document.
 If it is found the line in which it appeared becomes the first line which is displayed.
 While the search is in progress a `*` is shown in the upper left corner of the screen.
 - Pressing `F7` searches for the next occurance of the search string when moving towards the start of the document.
+I.e. the search is done in backwards direction.
 If it is found the line in which it appeared becomes the first line which is displayed.
-While the search is in progress a `*` is shown in the upper left corner of the screen.
+Whilethe search is in progress a `*` is shown in the upper left corner of the screen.
 - Pressing `delete` can be used to delete single characters and to merge a line with the one above and thereby deleting the current line
 - Pressing `Return` can be used to split a line in two lines, i.e. it creates a new line below the current one
 - `Foenix+s` can be used to save the current state of the edited text.
-If no file name was specified yet, you have to enter a new one-
+If no file name was specified yet, you have to enter a new one.
 - `Alt+b` creates a new file from the current state of the edited text by automatically prefixing each line with a line number.
 This can be used to edit BASIC programs without line numbers and adding them while writing the file to SD card or an IEC drive.
+The created file can then be loaded and executed.
 - `Home` and `Shift+Home` can be used to move the cursor to the start or the end of a line
 - Pressing `Foenix+m` sets a mark which determines the start position of copy and paste operations.
 That a mark is set is visualized by an `M` in the top right corner of the screen.
-As soon as the document is changed the mark is invalidated and the `M` disappears
+As soon as the document is changed or a copy or cut operation has been successfully performed the mark is invalidated and the `M` disappears
-- Pressing `Foenix+c` copies all the lines between the marked line and the current line into the clipboard
+- Pressing `Foenix+c` copies all the lines between the marked line and the current line into the clipboard.
+This uses additional memory
-- Pressing `Foenix+x` copies all the lines between the marked line and the current line into the clipboard and deletes them from the document
+- Pressing `Foenix+x` copies all the lines between the marked line and the current line into the clipboard and deletes them from the document.
+Cutting a part of the document does not use any additional memory as the linked list which is used to represent the document is simply split in two
 - Pressing `Foenix+v` inserts the current clipboard contents (filled by `Foenix+c` or `Foenix+x`) into the document starting at the current cursor position, i.e. the lines are inserted after the current line
 - Pressing `Ctrl+c` copies all the characters *in the current line* which reside between the mark and the cursor